Joining the Committee

 During their tenure on the Committee, members are expected to:

-• Regularly attend the annual AMS Annual Meeting (if at all possible; if not, the Committee provides for virtual access), where they will attend the Hydrology Committee meeting and chair or co-chair sessions and judge student presentations.
+• Regularly attend the annual AMS Annual Meeting if at all possible.
+Members are expected to attend the Hydrology Committee meeting,chair or co-chair sessions, assist with social media activities, and/or judge student presentations.
 Student members are encouraged to attend and participate in running the Annual Meeting, but this is not an expectation.

 • Have well-considered opinions and express them respectfully.